pymupdf/PyMuPDF-Optional-Material/docs/app4.rst

 1. "Stamp" a series of pages of the current document with the same image, like a company logo or a watermark.
 2. Combine arbitrary input pages into one output page to support “booklet” or double-sided printing (known as "4-up", "n-up").
 3. Split up (large) input pages into several arbitrary pieces.
-This is also called “posterization”, because you e.g. can split an A4 page horizontally and vertically, print the 4 pieces as A4 pages on a printer which cannot output larger paper, and end up with an A2 version of your original page.
+This is also called “posterization”, because you e.g. can split an A4 page horizontally and vertically, print the 4 pieces as separate A4 pages, and end up with an A2 version of your original page.

 Technical Implementation
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-This is done using PDF **form XObjects**, see section 4.9 on page 355 of :ref:`AdobeManual`.
+This is done using PDF **"Form XObjects"**, see section 4.9 on page 355 of :ref:`AdobeManual`.
 On execution of a ``Page.showPDFpage(rect, src, pno, ...)``, the following things happen:

-    1. The ``/Resources`` and ``/Contents`` objects of page ``pno`` in document ``src`` are copied over to the current document, jointly creating a **new form XObject** with the following properties.
+    1. The ``/Resources`` and ``/Contents`` objects of page ``pno`` in document ``src`` are copied over to the current document, jointly creating a new **Form XObject** with the following properties.
 The PDF ``xref`` number of this object is returned by the method.

         a. ``/BBox`` equals ``/Mediabox`` of the source page
         b. ``/Matrix`` equals the identity matrix ``[1 0 0 1 0 0]``
         c. ``/Resources`` equals that of the source page.
 This involves a “deep-copy” of hierarchically nested other objects (including fonts, images, etc.).
 The complexity involved here is covered by MuPDF’s grafting [#f1]_ technique functions.
         d.
 This is a stream object type, and its stream is exactly equal to the ``/Contents`` object of the source (if the source has multiple such objects, these are first concatenated and stored as one new stream into the new form XObject).

-    2. A **second form XObject** is then created which the containing page uses to invoke the previous one.
+    2. A second **Form XObject** is then created which the containing page uses to invoke the previous one.
 This object has the following properties:

         a. ``/BBox`` equals the ``/CropBox`` of the source page (or ``clip``, if specified).
         b. ``/Matrix`` represents the mapping of ``/BBox`` to the display rectangle of the containing page (parameter 1 of ``showPDFpage``).